douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * palto - coat
 * pandemio - pandemic
 * panebruligilo - toaster
+* panei - to fail (in the sense of machinery or a system failing)
 * panelano - panelist
 * paneo - breakdown
 * panero - crumb